Aditisaxena1602/DA/README.md

 - **Targeting Emerging Markets**: Use data insights to target under-reviewed neighborhoods for growth potential.
 - **Pricing Strategies**: Implement dynamic pricing strategies based on neighborhood and room type data.

-### Future Work:
-Future iterations of this analysis could incorporate **time-series analysis** to evaluate how trends in pricing, reviews, and occupancy rates evolve throughout the year, and how they correlate with seasonal fluctuations and special events in New York City.

----

-This description will help potential users and collaborators understand the goals, methods, and outcomes of your project.
-It also highlights key insights and gives an idea of what technologies were used.